turingschool/backend-curriculum-site/module2/projects/blogger.md

 Refresh your browser and each sample article title should be a link.
 If you click the link, you'll get an error as we haven't implemented the `show` method yet.
 Similarly, the new article link will lead you to a dead end.
 Let's tackle the `show` next.

+Based on our branch name, we have completed the intended functionality.
+Let's:

+* Commit these changes
+* Checkout to master
+* Merge our `index-navigation-links` branch
+* Delete `index-navigation-links`
+* Checkout a new branch for adding functionality for the SHOW action

 ### Creating the SHOW Action

 Click the title link for one of your sample articles and you'll get the "Unknown Action" error we saw before.
 Remember how we moved forward?